Eastern Orthodoxy in Serbia: History

-The identity of ethnic Serbs was historically based on Orthodox Christianity; the Serbian Orthodox Church, to the extent that some people claimed that those who were not Orthodox, were not Serbs.
-The Christianization of the Serbian lands took place in the 9th century, and Serbia (the Serbian Principality) is accounted Christian as of 870.
+The Christianization of the Serbian lands took place in the 9th century, and Serbia is accounted Christian as of 870.
 The Serbian bishoprics became part of the Archbishopric of Ohrid, after the Byzantine conquest of the Bulgarian Empire in 1018.
-The Slavic language replaced the Greek in liturgical language.
+The Slavic language gradually replaced Greek as the principal liturgical language.

-With the Great Schism in 1054 (precipitated by Humbert of Silva Candida and his colleagues who entered the church of the Hagia Sophia during Michael I Cerularius's divine liturgy and placed the Charter on the altar.), Serbia remained under Constantinople, while neighbouring Croatia remained under Rome.
-The Serbian Orthodox Church was given autocephaly in 1219, when Archbishop Sava received recognition from the exiled Ecumenical Patriarch.
-In 1346, it was raised to the rank of Patriarchate.
-During the late Middle Ages and Early Modern period, Serbian Patriarchate of Peć (1346-1766) had at its peak more than forty eparchies.
+With the Great Schism in 1054, Serbia remained under jurisdiction of Constantinople, while neighbouring Croatia remained under Rome.
+The Serbian Archbishopric was given autocephaly in 1219, when Archbishop Sava received recognition from the exiled Ecumenical Patriarch.
+In 1346, it was raised to the rank of Patriarchate, with the seat in Peć (thus known as the Patriarchate of Peć).